9. Database access

 }

-To run this unit test, the project must be of type [Class Library]:
+To run this unit test, the project must be of type [Class Library] :

 ![]() |

-- in [1]: The nature of the project has been changed
+- in [1]: the nature of the project has been changed

-The DLL [ImpotsV7-dao.dll] is then loaded into the NUnit framework and executed:
+The DLL [ImpotsV7-dao.dll] is then loaded into the framework NUnit and executed :

 ![]() |